diyanair1/Dino-Game/README.md

 ## Dino Game

 Inspired by the classic Chrome Dinosaur game.
-This is a customized version of the classic Chrome Dino game.
+This is a customized version of the Chrome Dino game.
 Gameplay is enhanced with:

 - **Smooth animation** (ducking, running, flying obstacles)
 - **Sound effects** for jumping, ducking, scoring, and game over